KnowledgeForwardSolutions/DbC.Net/README.md

 - ArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
 that does not use any value transforms.

+- ArgumentNullExceptionFactory - an instance of [ArgumentNullExceptionFactory](#argumentnullexceptionfactory)
+that does not use any value transforms.

+- ArgumentOutOfRangeExceptionFactory - an instance of [ArgumentOutOfRangeExceptionFactory](#argumentoutofrangeexceptionfactory)
+that does not use any value transforms.

+- FormatExceptionFactory - an instance of [FormatExceptionFactory](#formatexceptionfactory)
+that does not use any value transforms.

 - SecureArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
 that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').

-- ArgumentNullExceptionFactory - an instance of [ArgumentNullExceptionFactory](#argumentnullexceptionfactory)
+- SecureArgumentOutOfRangeExceptionFactory - an instance of [ArgumentOutOfRangeExceptionFactory](#argumentoutofrangeexceptionfactory)
-that does not use any value transforms.
+that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').

 ## Value Transforms